Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 **Please refer to the detailed release notes in "release/v0.12.0" carefully to ensure that your project is upgraded properly to the new framework version.**

-## Version from Aug 30, 2018: v0.13.0 - Various changes
+## Version from Sept 18, 2018: v0.13.0 - Various changes
 - Fixed a number of minor issues.
-- Added SIFException to many Provider Interface methods to enable providers to throw a "generic" exceptions where the provider can customise the HTTP Status Code and error message to be returned to the consumer.
+- Added SIFException to many Provider Interface methods to enable providers to throw a "generic" exceptions where the
+  provider can customise the HTTP Status Code and error message to be returned to the consumer.
-- Added Functional Services functionality (except event part).
+- Added Functional Services functionality.
 Usage of this functionality is detailed in the developer's guide in section 5.11.

 **Please refer to the detailed release notes in "release/v0.13.0" carefully to ensure that your project is upgraded properly to the new framework version.**

 # Download Instructions
 How to download this project: